jameslairdsmith/blogdown-site/content/projectspage/projects.md

 # Display content from the following folder.
 # For example, `folder = "project"` displays content from `content/project/`.
 folder = "project"

+[design]
+# Choose how many columns the section has.
+Valid values: 1 or 2.
+columns = "2"

 # View.
 # Customize how projects are displayed.